uQr/cordova-docs/DPS_test/articles/getting-started/get-started-vs-tools-apache-cordova.md

    ms.date="09/10/2015"
    ms.author="mikejo"/>

-# Get started with Visual Studio Tools for Apache Cordova #
+# Visual Studio Tools for Apache Cordova #

 You can download Visual Studio from the [Microsoft Download Center](http://go.microsoft.com/fwlink/p/?linkid=517106)._ You can build cross-platform apps for iOS, Android, and Windows devices by using Visual Studio Tools for Apache Cordova.
 The easy-to-use installer identifies and installs the right versions of the required SDKs, tools, and libraries that you need to build [Apache Cordova](http://cordova.apache.org/) apps.
 Use the Visual Studio debugger to attach to iOS, Android, and Windows apps, hit breakpoints, and inspect code using the console and DOM Explorer.
 Apache Cordova enables cross-platform development standard web technologies such as HTML, CSS, and JavaScript.